🇨🇿

 Know your fallback order

 At a conventional Czech restaurant with no explicit vegan options, ask for grilled or roasted vegetables with rice or boiled potatoes, confirming oil and no added dairy.
-Ethnic restaurants — Asian, Middle Eastern, and Indian venues in larger cities — often provide more reliable vegan options than traditional hospody and staff typically understand the question more readily.
+Ethnic restaurants, Asian, Middle Eastern, and Indian venues in larger cities, often provide more reliable vegan options than traditional hospody and staff typically understand the question more readily.
+In rural areas, the supermarket is always the more dependable choice.

 04